 6. ADDITIONAL COVENANTS

 6.1 Financial Information .
 Each Party shall cause to be delivered to the other Party such financial information as is reasonably requested by the other Party.
+Any such financial information shall be accorded confidential treatment in a manner consistent with the terms of Section 9.3.

 6.2 Permits .
 Each Party shall be responsible for obtaining all permits required by such Party in connection with the execution, delivery, and performance of this Agreement, and shall cooperate with the other Party for such purposes.
 Without limiting the foregoing, Seller shall cooperate with Buyer in obtaining appropriate import permits from the CRE and the necessary agreements from the CFE.